 Thou art sure of me:-go, make money:-I have told thee often, and I re-tell thee again and again, I hate the Moor: my cause is hearted; thine hath no less reason.
 Let us be conjunctive in our revenge against him: if thou canst cuckold him, thou dost thyself a pleasure, me a sport.
-There are many events in the womb of time which will be delivered.
+There are many events in the womb of time which will be of this to-morrow.
+Adieu.